article banner (priority)

 • When a state mutates, other classes often need to be notified about this change.
 For instance, when we add a mutable element to a sorted list, if this element changes, we need to sort this list again.

 The drawbacks of mutability are so numerous that there are languages that do not allow state mutation at all.
 These are purely functional languages, a well-known example of which is Haskell.
 However, such languages are rarely used for mainstream development since it's very hard to do programming with such limited mutability.
 A mutating state is a very useful way to represent the state of real-world systems.
-I recommend using mutability, but do so sparingly and wisely when deciding where the mutating points should be.
+I recommend using mutability, but only where it gives us some real value.
+When possible, it is better to limit it.
 The good news is that Kotlin has good support for limiting mutability.

 Limiting mutability in Kotlin